 Some speculate that Stalin’s personal anger toward Poland is partially what led to the signing of the Molotov–Ribbentrop Pact – which divided Poland between the Soviet Union and Nazi Germany in the days leading up to the outbreak of WWII.
 Some speculate further that the many atrocities and betrayals committed against Poles by the Soviet Union during WWII, such as the Katyń massacre and the Soviet refusal to support the Warsaw Uprising, were also partly due to anger at Poland’s successes during the Polish-Soviet War.

 We all know the expression about winning wars versus winning battles.
 In the case of the 1920 Battle of Warsaw and the Polish-Soviet War, Poland certainly won both the battle and the war.
 But from the historical perspective of the 21st century and the subsequent atrocities across Europe, it’s hard to consider anything that Poland accomplished in the 1920s as “winning.”

-How Love and Peace Outlasted the Red Army and its Hammer & Sickle
+The significance of February 14: How love and peace outlasted the Red Army and its hammer & sickle

 Unfortunately, I personally feel that some of the same nationalism that led to so many senseless deaths in the 20th century is reflected in some of the statements of many world leaders today – including Poland.

 As easy as it is to celebrate the outcome of the Polish-Soviet War as a victory for a newly-reformed underdog country, we would do well to also remember the associated repurcussions that followed for both Poland and Russia – as well as many other nations involved in WWII.
 We would also do well to remember that what finally defeated the Soviet Union for good was more a product of Solidarity (Solidarność), breaking down the artificial barriers that divided people, and the overall incompetence of the Soviet regime rather than any battle or sacrifice in the name of nation or ideology.